 - Sit on a chair with your knees bent at right angles and your feet and heels flat on the floor.
 Lift your foot upwards, keeping your heel on the floor.
 Hold the position for a few seconds and then relax.
 Repeat about 10 times.
 Try to do this exercise five to six times a day.

-An orthotics specialist may suggest changing your footwear or putting special inserts in your shoes, such as inserts to lift your heel.
+An orthotics specialist may suggest changing footwear or putting special inserts in shoes, such as inserts to lift the heel.
 This may help to reduce pain and symptoms.

 A note about steroid injections